Shanyang-Cpu/MEOCO/README.md

 # MEOCO
-Official implementation of the MEOCO algorithm
+Official implementation of the MEOCO algorithm in paper "Maximum-Entropy Reinforcement Learning for Online Computation Offloading in the IoT Integrated with Mobile Edge Computing", which is under peer review.